Understanding Form I-864, the Affidavit of Support

 • Abused or battered spouses or children who self-petition for green cards under the Violence Against Women Act (VAWA)

-• Individuals who have worked with a valid social security number for forty quarters
+• Individuals who have worked with a valid Social Security number for forty quarters

 The Duration of the Affidavit of Support Requirements and Special Considerations